Ra Mi-ran: First main role in film and other roles

 In May 2025, Ra signed an exclusive contract with T&N Entertainment.

-Endorsement
+Endorsements

 Following her increased prominence as "Cheetah Ahjumma" in Reply 1988, Ra became a sought-after figure in the advertising industry.
 In 2016, she starred in commercials for various products such as Paldo Bibim-myeon, Society Game, CJ Bio-Lactobacillus, Estée Lauder, and Homestory Housekeeping.
 Ra received the CF Popularity Star Award at the 2016 MTN Broadcast Advertising Festival.

 Her success continued in 2017 with endorsement deals for chicken, pharmaceuticals, clothing, and beverages.
 Thanks to her widespread recognition from her roles in films and dramas, she has become a versatile model, even appearing in ads for competing products like chicken and clothing, typically reserved for top-tier celebrities.

 Philanthropy

 In 2017, Ra participated in a green campaign for Allure Korea, joining six other artists from C-JeS Entertainment and designer Yoon Chun-ho.
 She hand-wrote "Live Green" on limited-edition T-shirts sold at an Allure event, with the proceeds donated to Green Korea United for endangered mountain goat protection.
 The following year, in 2018, Ra was one of 25 C-JeS artists involved in the "Black Dog Campaign" by the animal rights group CARE and Innocean Worldwide.
 She participated in a photoshoot with a black dog to combat prejudice and encourage the adoption of black dogs.

 In 2021, Ra contributed her talent as a poster model for the "Artists' Employment Insurance" promotional campaign.
 This system, established by the Ministry of Culture, Sports and Tourism's Korea Arts & Culture Education Service on December 10, 2020, provides unemployment and parental benefits to artists, helping to stabilize their lives and support their creative endeavors.

 In 2022, Ra donated the proceeds from her single "Ramirani," which featured rapper Mirani, to The Purme Foundation.
 The donation, made through the Jal Project with broadcaster Song Eun-i's music label Vivo Wave, was intended to fund rehabilitation treatment for children with disabilities.